Common Moto G5 problems and how to fix them

 VoLTE woes

-Amassing over 100 million customers in just over six months, Jio is one of the largest carriers in India right now.
-The carrier is also the only one that's currently offering VoLTE.
-As a result, VoLTE support is now a key requirement for phones sold in the country.
+Amassing over 200 million customers in just over a year, India's Jio has become the world's largest data network.
+The carrier is also the only one that's currently offering VoLTE in India.

 The Moto G5 and G5 Plus offer VoLTE out of the box, but it looks like there was a software bug that prevented a few customers from being able to access the service.
 If you do not see VoLTE with your Jio SIM, you can try inserting a secondary SIM in your phone in the SIM 1 slot.
 If you're using another SIM card along with your Jio number, try switching the positions of the SIM cards and restarting the device.